 Restrictions have been set for e-mail accounts to allow correspondence with designated customers and suppliers only.
 Access is granted, to the extent appropriate, to personnel of specialised departments on an as-needed basis.
-The downloading of information from the Group's computers to devices such as universal serial bus ("USB") drives, mobile phones and laptops are prohibited, as data transmission between computers and USB drives and external e-mail correspondence are under stringent control.
-Devices not registered with the Group are not allowed to be connected to the internal network.
+The transmission of information between the Group's computers and devices such as universal serial bus ("USB") drives or mobile phones / laptops are prohibited, as external data transmission through computers, USB drives and e-mail correspondence are under stringent control.
+Devices not registered with the Group are not allowed to be connected to its internal network.

 An authorisation mechanism has been established to ensure the viewing of relevant information by authorised personnel only.
 Access to customers' drawings is centrally authorised and managed by the Information Technology Department.
-Information of customers' products is centrally managed through the enterprise resource planning system and accessible only by authorised personnel.
-The customer information, such as the design information, approved fabric and samples of all customers are received by dedicated personnel of the Group, who will encrypt such information upon receipt.
+Information of customers' products is centrally managed through the ERP system and accessible only by authorized personnel.
+The receipt of customer information, such as the design information, approved fabric and samples of all customers are responsible by dedicated personnel of the Group, who will encrypt such information upon receipt.

 Confidentiality agreements binding both the Group and its employees are in place.
-Training on information security is provided to personnel allocated with computers, and the topics included instructions on computer logins and change of login passwords, permission to access shared directories and related precautions, document management, and rules for the sending and receipt of emails, among others.
+Training on information security is provided to personnel allocated with computers, and the topics included instructions on computer logins and change of login passwords, permission to access shared directories and related precautions, document management, and rules for sending and receipt of emails, among others.
 Unauthorised employees and visitors are not allowed to take photographs of the products while any relevant photographs taken must not be distributed to unauthorised personnel.

-The Group respects the intellectual property rights of third parties and ensures that all commercial software are legally in use and properly licensed.
+The Group respects the intellectual property rights of other parties and ensures that all commercial software are legally in use and properly licensed.